Livanturk/Nodejs-Elasticsearch-Logstash/README.md

-An example to get datas from a csv file with Logstash and sending to the Elasticsearch
+An example to get data from a csv file with Logstash and sending to the Elasticsearch